sec-bit/ckb-zkp/README.md

 ### How is the project mounted into the Docker container?

-In the fork of `jjyr/capsule` revision `2f9513f8`, `capsule` mounts the project folder into the container with path _/code/capsuled-contracts_.
+In the fork of `jjyr/capsule` revision `2f9513f8`, `capsule` mounts the project folder into the container with path _/code_.
 But in the main source `nervosnetwork/capsule`, `capsule` may only mount the contract folder into the container.
 As docker is used, absolute path is not recommended.

+## Acknowledgement

+- Many thanks to [jjy](https://github.com/jjyr), a developer of [nervosnetwork](https://github.com/nervosnetwork), for his selfless advise on this project.

 ## References